NVIDIA/MatX/README.md

 - A quick start guide can be [found here](docs/quickstart.rst)
 - Current library limitations are [listed here](docs/limitations.rst)
-- A conversion from MATLAB and Python is [found here](docs/matlabpython.rst)
+- A conversion from MATLAB and Python syntax is [found here](docs/matlabpython.rst)
+- A self-guided Jupyer notebook training can be [found here](docs/notebooks)

 A hosting site for documentation is coming soon.